History of Newfoundland and Labrador: 17th and 18th centuries

-From 1616, English Proprietary Governors were also appointed, to establish colonial settlements on the island.
-John Guy was governor of the first settlement at Cuper's Cove.
+In 1610 John Guy of Bristol founded 'The London and Bristol Company for the Plantation of Newfoundland'.

+He established a settlement at Cuper's Cove, being appointed governor.
+Excavation of the site since 1995 has revealed that it was occupied continuously from that point.
 Other settlements were Bristol's Hope, Renews, New Cambriol, South Falkland and Avalon which became a province in 1623.
 The first governor given jurisdiction over all of Newfoundland was Sir David Kirke in 1638.

 From the 1770s to the late 19th century, Moravian missionaries, Hudson's Bay Company agents, and other pioneer settlers along central Labrador's coastline learned to adapt to its rocky terrain, brutal winters, and its thin soil and scant sunshine.
 To maintain good health, to avoid the monotony of dried, salted, and tinned foods, and to reduce reliance on expensive imported food, they created gardens and succeeded after much experimentation in growing hardy vegetables and even some fragile crops.